omidarmat/onLearn/sql.md

 ### Autogenerated IDs

-When we implement a table that should have a primary key column, we can use a Postres feature which automatically creates a random ID when a new record is inserted into the row.
+When we implement a table that should have a primary key column, we can use a Postgres feature which automatically creates a random ID when a new record is inserted into the row.
 To do this, we create the table with this syntax:

 ```sql
 CREATE TABLE users (